g1mv/density/README.md

 Building libssc
 ---------------
 <b>libssc</b> is fully C99 compliant and can therefore be built on a number of platforms.
-Build instructions are detailed here.
+Build instructions are <a href=https://github.com/gpnuma/libssc/wiki/Building>detailed here</a>.

 FAQ
 ---